linkedin/DuaLip/docs/solver/index.rst

 To execute step 2 of the overall algorithm, we need a projection operation on these constraint sets.
 In our solver, we have implemented highly efficient projection algorithms to make step 2 extremely fast.
 The different sets have different customized algorithms to make the overall system highly efficient.
-For more details on these projection algorithms please see Section 3 of `the full paper
+For more details on these projection algorithms please see Section 3 of `Ramanath et al. (2021)
 <https://arxiv.org/abs/2103.05277>`_.

 .. _adaptive_smoothing :